-The committee continues to educate the board and staff about many types of health-related topics, holds lunch and learns, and promote participation by offering health-themed challenges.
-The committee offers volunteer health screenings and CPR/AED/First Aid trainings and informs staff about blood donation opportunities, health-related events and other opportunities in the community.
+The Wellness Program was implemented to educate the board and staff about many types of health-related topics, hold lunch and learns, and promote participation by offering health-themed challenges.
+The committee offers volunteer health screenings, CPR/AED/First Aid and safety trainings.
+Information is provided about health-related events and other wellness opportunities in the community.